 The Company management determines the policies and procedures for recurring and non-recurring fair value measurement.
-Involvement of external valuers is decided upon annually by company management.
-The management decodes after discussion with external valuers about valuation technique and inputs to use for each case.
+Involvement of external valuers is decided upon annually by the Company management.
+The management decides after discussion with external valuers, about valuation technique and inputs to use for each case.